 ESA / EURELIOS / SCIENCE PHOTO LIBRARYRARY ESA / EURELIOS / SCIENCE PHOTO LIBRARYRARY

-European robotic arm on the ISS.
-Artwork of the European Robotic Arm (ERA) in use on the International Space Station (ISS).
-The arm will be 11.5 metres long, and will be able to move loads of up to 8 tonnes.
-Here, it is being used to move an astronaut, reducing the need for complicated EVAs (space walks).
-The arm can be controlled from inside and outside the ISS.
-It will be attached to the Zvezda module of the ISS.
+European robotic arm simulation.
+Divers and astronauts in a water tank, testing the European Robotic Arm (ERA), which will be used on the International Space Station (ISS).
+The water tank is designed to simulate the conditions astronauts will experience in space as they work with the robotic arm.
+The ERA, which will be attached to the Zvezda module, is 11.5 metres long, and it will be able to move loads of up to 8 tonnes, including cargo and astronauts.
+It can be controlled manually from inside and outside the ISS.
 The ERA was built in 2005 and is currently being tested.
 It is scheduled for launch in 2009.
-The ISS, which orbits some 330 kilometres above the Earth, is scheduled for completion in 2010.

 Model release not available.
 Property release not required.